 “Oh, my God,” he huffs.
 “Bob Marshall was one badass.”

 “Yeah, he was,” I laugh.
 We’re 30 miles and 10 high peaks in, attempting to recreate a hike Bob Marshall completed on July 15, 1932 which is now referred to as the Bob Marshall Traverse.
-Roughly 38 miles with approximately 15,000 feet in elevation change, the route consists of: Big Slide, Lower Wolf Jaw, Upper Wolf Jaw, Armstrong, Gothics, Saddleback, Basin, Haystack, Marcy, Skylight, Iroquois, Algonquin, Wright and Mount Jo.
+Roughly 38 miles with approximately 15,000 feet in elevation gain, the route consists of: Big Slide, Lower Wolf Jaw, Upper Wolf Jaw, Armstrong, Gothics, Saddleback, Basin, Haystack, Marcy, Skylight, Iroquois, Algonquin, Wright and Mount Jo.
 We’ve been on trail for twelve hours and our bodies are tired.
 Minds too.
 Thankfully, the grandeur of the Adirondack wilderness refreshes us.

 “You ready?”
 I ask Adam.
 He looks to the boulders of Iroquois and nods.